GeoFIK: A Fast and Reliable Geometric Solver for the IK of the Franka Arm based on Screw Theory Enabling Multiple Redundancy Parameters: Introduction

-Through exhaustive quantitative analysis, we illustrate that GeoFIK outperforms existing methods in terms of reliability and robustness (leading to more solutions always finding at least one), and speed (particularly, when computing the Jacobian and joints).
-Furthermore, we show scenarios at singular configurations where solvers fail to converge.
-With real-world experiments, we also show that joint-lock-based techniques inevitably falter in discovering valid poses---even for predictably easier scenarios in the middle of the robot's workspace---leading to potential hazard conditions, whereas our solver with swivel-angle as free variable consistently finds solutions and remains computationally efficient.
+We thoroughly compare the performance of our method against an analytical solver specifically designed for the Franka, the HeLiu solver \cite{he_liu}; a general analytical solver, IKFast \cite{ikfast}; and a 6-DOF state-of-the-art solver, IKGeo \cite{ikgeo}.
+HeLiu is the go-to solver for the analytical IK of the Franka, e.g. it is currently used in the MuJoCo Playground \cite{mujoco_playground}.
+Due to its effectiveness and generality, IKFast remains one of the most used solvers.
+It is, for example, the analytical solver for the popular framework MoveIt! \cite{moveit_ikfast}.
+Hence, both solvers represent valuable baselines.
+We illustrate that GeoFIK outperforms existing methods in terms of reliability, robustness, and speed (particularly, when computing the Jacobian and joints).
+Furthermore, we show scenarios at singular configurations where other solvers fail.
+With real-world experiments, we also show that joint-lock-based techniques inevitably falter in discovering valid poses even for predictably easier scenarios in the middle of the robot's workspac, whereas our solver with swivel-angle as free variable consistently finds solutions and remains computationally efficient.

-Our geometric IK solution satisfies all our design criteria from (i)-(vi) and, ultimately, can help the broader robotics community realize the full potential of the Franka Robot in both standard tasks and frontier research applications—thereby advancing the growing field of redundant manipulator control and safe human–robot collaboration.